RareDevs/Rare/README.md

 - For Arch Linux is an AUR package available: [rare-git](https://aur.archlinux.org/packages/rare-git) or [rare](https://aur.archlinux.org/packages/rare)
+- For Debian-based Distros is a .deb package at the releases
-- Other distributions have to install it with pip or clone the repo and install it manually: *python3 setup.py install*
+- Other distributions have to install it with pip or clone the repo and install it manually: *python3 setup.py install (--user)*

 ## Features